shenzhiy21/ClosestPair/README.md

 ## Other

 The project is done by [Zhiyang Shen](https://github.com/shenzhiy21) as homework.
-Feel free to contact me for any suggestions.
+Feel free to contact me!